 Adoption Fee: $400

-Dinah is ready to find the perfect forever home!
-Dinah's perfect day consists of lying by her favorite person and getting belly rubs all day long.
-Are you looking for a sweet girl to be one your one and only pet?
-Dinah could be the one for you!
+Sweetie pie Dinah is ready to find the perfect forever home.
+If you are looking for a Frenchie princess to be your only dog, she could be the one for you!

 FBRN dogs are in foster care in people's private homes.
 For the foster families' safety, we do not disclose specific locations, and we don't set up meet and greets prior to applications.
 For detailed information about the dogs in our care, please read the extensive bios on each dog.

-Dinah also has separation anxiety and is dog reactive and must remain on daily Prozac.
-She is a resource guarder so must never be around children, and she must remain an only dog.
-She must be monitored during feeding and when toys are present.
+Dinah has severe separation and general anxiety and must remain on daily fluoxetine (Prozac) and trazodone.
+She has a history of resourcing guarding so must never be around children and must be monitored during feeding and when toys are present.
+Dinah has exhibited dominant behavior and dislikes most dogs.
+A slow intro is required if there are other dogs in the home.
 Continued training is required to address her triggers.